lock page (2)

 The 2000s

-A new millennium brings new challenges – and new opportunities.
-In this article, Sebastian Ziegler also recalls a deep turning point: his father Olaf Ziegler died in 2001 after a long, serious illness.
+A new millennium brings new challenges—and new opportunities.
+In this article, Sebastian Ziegler also reflects on a profound turning point: His father, Olaf Ziegler, passed away in 2001 after a long and serious illness.

 At the same time, the 2000s marked the first full decade under his leadership (officially since 1997).
 This period saw the introduction of the morning silent period, Tuesday meetings, the increasing internationalization of the boarding school, the Literature and Media Week and the Internet as a new, albeit initially slow and costly, window to the world.

-A wonderful guest article by Nora Diepold (Altsteiner, Abitur 2008) rounds off this review.
+A wonderful guest post by Nora Diepold (a native of Altstein who completed the Abitur in 2008) rounds out this retrospective.

 The 2010